aharonmoll/InsightEdge-JDBC/README.md

   **Note:** To set up SQuirreLSQL follow this page:<br />
     https://docs.gigaspaces.com/latest/dev-java/sql-client.html#Squirrel

-   In addition to the above please:
+   **In addition to the above please:**<br />
-   Copy also to the SquirreL lib directory: insightedge-analytics-xtreme.jar from ~/XAPBuilds/gigaspaces-insightedge-enterprise-15.2.0/insightedge/lib/analytics-xtreme
+   Copy also to the SquirreL lib directory:<br />
-   And:
+   insightedge-analytics-xtreme.jar from ~/XAPBuilds/gigaspaces-insightedge-enterprise-15.2.0/insightedge/lib/analytics-xtreme<br />
+   And:<br />
    jackson-core-2.9.2.jar and jackson-dataformat-yaml-2.9.2.jar from the jars directory of this repository